tonyruan2/majestic_colorings/readme.md

 7) Value checking

    * The number of vertices inputted will be fixed to be between 1 and 100
-   * The vertex inputs for custom edge toggles are fixed to between 0 and the greatest vertex in the graph
+   * The vertex inputs for custom edge toggles are fixed to be between 0 and the greatest vertex in the graph
    * If a cycle is generated, the vertex count will be changed to 3 if it is less than 3
    * If a wheel is generated, the vertex count will be changed to 4 if it is less than 4
    * If a min span, connected, or complete graph is generated, the vertex count will be changed to 2 if the count is 1